eryxcoop/eryxcoop.github.io/_posts/2024-11-27-The-Power-of-GPU-Parallelization-Applied-to-Cryptography-Primitives.md

 Well, for an array with $n$ elements:
 - A naïve implementation would need $n$ field inversions.
 - Montgomery's trick needs $3 (n - 1)$ field multiplications and only one field inversion.
     - Needs $n - 1$ multiplications to compute the accumulated products.
     - Needs one field inversion for the final accumulated product.
     - Needs $2 (n - 1)$ multiplications to invert each element.

-Knowing how expensive the extended euclidean algorithm is, we will gladly take the trade.
+Knowing how expensive the extended Euclidean algorithm is, we will gladly take the trade.

 However, this algorithm cannot be parallelized as is.
 Calculating each accumulated product needs the previous one.
-And calculating each element inversion needs the previous inverted accumulated product.
+Even calculating each element inversion needs the previous inverted accumulated product.

 So we will adapt the algorithm for its parallelization.